 As you shop secondhand, understand that you’ll have a lot of misses, meaning you’ll go shopping and find absolutely nothing at all.
 But sometimes you’ll hit the jackpot and find $150 jeans for $20.

 Here’s a list of our readers’ favorite secondhand shops in Oregon and SW Washington:

 - Shwop — SE Portland; Amazing concept.
 You purchase a membership which allows you to swap out clothing as you please.
 You give them the items you no longer wear and get items you need right now.
 Individual and family memberships available.

-- Degrees of Chic — Canby, Oregon
+- Degrees of Chic — Canby, Oregon (now exclusively online)

 - Here We Go Again — Portland (2 locations)

 - Plato’s Closet — Beaverton, Clackamas, Salem, Eugene

 - William Temple House Thrift Store — NW Portland